Awareness

 Adoption

-Customers who have purchased your product will start using it and forming their own judgments about its quality.
+Customers who have purchased your product or service will start using it and forming their own judgments about its quality.
 The customer experience during this stage is largely shaped by the product itself, but interactions with your brand also play a crucial role.
-Quick and helpful customer support interactions can ensure that new customers have a positive impression of your company.

 Generative AI is already making changes in businesses' abilities to carry out positive, personalized customer service interactions during this stage.